whitetig3r/bitwise-engineer/src/pages/blog/transactionalMemoryAndGILs/index.md

 _Sidenote_ : The drawbacks that come with GIL exist only on multi-threaded primarily CPU-bound applications written in Ruby (MRI) and are not as obvious with predominantly I/O bound applications because the GIL is released for any blocking I/O (database querying, HTTP requests and the like).

-Evidently, experiments were undertaken to replace the GIL/GVL and observe the results.
+Following the developments and increased availability of multi-core processors, experiments were undertaken to replace the GIL/GVL and observe the results.

 The first approach was to use fine-grained locking with which came obtuse semantics.
 For those familiar with Java - the stark differences in semantics between programmer-authored mutexes or semaphores around critical sections and the simpler `synchronized` keyword are illustrative of how unfriendly semantics can make programs more error-prone.